JohnMVSantos/NRF24-MultiWii-Drone/docs/prototypes.rst

     - Research shows that Arduino Pro Mini 5V 16MHz is recommended to be compatible with MultiSim.
 4. The power lines has a large AWG (small thickness) where the current cannot be supplied properly.
     - Recommended to use solder with lead and keep solder enclosed after use to avoid contamination/oxidation.
     - For the motor driver, ensure the proper components are rated for this circuit.
-These components are being used but requires confirmation.
-    - 0603 10K SMD resistor 103, SI2300DS-T1-GE3CT-ND N-Channel Mosfet 30V 3.6A, IN4148 diode surface mount.
+    - These components are being used but requires confirmation; 0603 10K SMD resistor 103, SI2300DS-T1-GE3CT-ND N-Channel Mosfet 30V 3.6A, 1N4148 diode surface mount.
 5. Motor PWM signals could be too weak to drive the motors.
     - Requires oscilloscope to confirm suspicion.
     - This factor can be set in the MultiWii software, `float adjustmentFactor` on line 1069 of output.cpp.